 In 2015 NAFT became a member of the NSW Professional Teachers’ Council (NSW PTC).
 This enabled the association to apply for and offer NESA (formerly BOSTES) accredited professional learning opportunities to our members.
 Each year, NAFT will offer a number of professional development activities that are NESA accredited.

 The presidents of our association have been Jacqueline Meunier (2000), Dominique Barbeau (2000-2002), Catherine Willoughby (2002-2003), Jacqueline Meunier (2004-2006), Marie-Josée Esposito (2007-2009), Gilda Stuart (2010 – 2012), Marion Rosen (2013 – 2014), Co-Presidents Marion Rosen and Jacquie Hilmer (2015), Co-Presidents Jacquie Hilmer and Candace Robertson (2016), Co-Presidents Jacquie Hilmer and Annabel Gassmann (2017 – 2018), Co-Presidents Marion Rosen and Jacquie Hilmer (2019- 2020), Co-Presidents Annabel Gassmann and Bev Wilkinson (2021).
-The President for 2022 is Annabel Gassmann.
+The President in 2022 & 2023 has been Annabel Gassmann.
 The role and responsibilities of the president has grown in proportion with the size of the NAFT membership and its needs; the executive committee and sub-committees have likewise grown larger.
 We are thankful to all our office-bearers, past and present, for their dedication, altruistic and enterprising spirit.
 NAFT is also grateful for the valuable input of the Languages Consultants from the DET and AIS as well as the former Attachés Linguistiques and the Attachés de coopération of the French Embassy in Canberra.